nickrandolph/old-wpf-blog/11-MasterDetailThreeLevels/README.md

 The master-detail scenario with more than 2 levels is very common, and we made sure we have good support for it in WPF.
 I will show in this post three ways to sync selection of three ListBoxes, each displaying a different level of a hierarchy of data.
 In this sample, the first ListBox displays a list of mountain ski resorts.
 When the user selects a ski resort, the second ListBox gets updated with several lifts from that mountain.
 By selecting a particular lift, the third ListBox gets updated with ski runs that can be taken down from the top of that lift.

-Here is the approach most people take when trying to get this scenario to work:
+Here is the approach some developers might take when trying to get this scenario to work:

 	<Window.Resources>
 		<local:Mountains x:Key="mountains" />